 We are thankful for the open source community and its shared knowledge of Internet security.
 At Intervals, we rely on their contributions—Nagios, Suhosin, Cacti, Monit—to monitor and protect our software.
 Our uptime is always available here on the official support site.
-We also use paid services Pingdom and UptimeRobot and we won't mention what services are used to monitor the other services because making sure everything is up and running as expected is critical.
+We also use paid services Pingdom and UptimeRobot.

 Redundancy and Backups

 Intervals is hosted on redundant web and data servers with fail-over protection to ensure high availability.
-Customer data is backed up in real-time, then backed up again to a secure, off-site location each night.
+Customer data is backed up in real-time, then backed up again to a secure, off-site location.
 This level of redundancy provides a necessary safeguard against worst-case scenarios and protects our customers from data loss.

 Chasing the Sun